 Pesto lovers, rejoice!
-You can whip up this Spinach Pesto in mere minutes and use it all week long, for so many recipes!
+You can whip up this Pesto Spinach recipe in mere minutes and use it all week long, for so many recipes!

 Pesto has long been one of my favorite pasta sauces.
 But now, I use it on so much more than just pasta!
 And, over the years I've experimented with making different types of pesto.
-My creamy avocado pesto recipe is still in the top five fave pesto recipes.
+From Carrot Top Pesto to Mint Pesto to Creamy Avocado Pesto - there are so many ways to enjoy pesto!

 Pesto is a sauce that originally hails from Genoa, Italy.
 As far as food historians can tell, it was invented around the 16th century.
 Traditional, classic pesto consists of garlic, basil, and pine nuts blended with Parmesan cheese and olive oil.